Vice-Chancellor's scholarships 2019/20

 Eligible students must:

-- be expected to achieve AAA at A Level or a 1st class undergraduate degree (or international equivalents)
+- be expected to achieve AAA at A Level, 36 points in the IB, or a 1st class undergraduate degree (or international equivalents)

 - be intending on studying a full-time undergraduate or postgraduate taught course based on the University of York campus